run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 | CPU       | 2 cores           |
 | Memory    | 4GB               |

-See [Label the NVIDIA Run:ai Worker Nodes](#label-the-nvidia-runai-worker-nodes) to TBD: Sherin
+To designate nodes to NVIDIA Run:ai workloads, follow the instructions as described in [Label the NVIDIA Run:ai Worker Nodes](#label-the-nvidia-runai-worker-nodes).

 ### Node Categories